DANCING PANDAS

 Easy Tips On Getting A Good Credit Score

-A huge part of our travel hacking hobby is collecting reward points through credit card sign up bonuses.
+A huge part of our travel hacking hobby is collecting credit card rewards through credit card sign up bonuses.
 We have about 40 credit cards between the two of us.
 What!?
 40 cards!
-But what about your credit score?
+But what about your good credit score?
 It must be terrible?
 Actually, our scores are very good.
 In the 800’s.
 Once you know how scores are determined, you can then create an application strategy for getting and maintaining a healthy credit score.
-Here are a few tips on getting a good credit score that we go by.
+Here are a few good credit score strategies that we go by.

 First let me say that if you are not able to pay your credit card bill off each month I would strongly suggest you do not get into this hobby.
 Yes, one of the main elements about this hobby is acquiring mass miles and points through credit card sign up bonuses and then using those points towards inspirational travel.
 But if you are stuck paying fees to a bank then you are defeating the entire purpose.
 So lets move on assuming that you are a responsible and capable credit user that pays off their cards every statement.